michhar/michhar.github.io/docs/deploy-with-azureml-cli-boldly.md

 2. Docker installed (for local service testing) - [Ref](https://docs.docker.com/get-started/)
 3. A scoring script (see [References](#references) for examples)
 4. Any other necessary files like labels or necessary `pip` installs in a `requirements.txt`

+Note:  The following was all done in Jupyter on a Linux Ubuntu Data Science Virutal Machine ([Doc](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/dsvm-ubuntu-intro))

 ## Overview